arthurcw/NWDS_Instacart/README.md

 #### c.
 Results
 - DBSCAN performed the worst, generating some clusters with very few customers.
 Because of its nature, it also leaves a bunch of customers as outliers and not being grouped.
 - K-Means and Hierarchical Clustering performed similarly.
 We were able to identify specific purchase pattern for each customer group
-- For a better comparison, we made the cluster number equals to 5 for both DBSCAN and Hierachical clustering method.
+- For a better comparison, we made the cluster number equals to 5 for both DBSCAN and Hierarchical clustering method.
 However, these method could probably provide a better/different clustering results which might be more suitable for this dataset
 - We settled with 5 clusters/groups from K-Means

 ## 4. Product Recommender / Market Basket Analysis